Become Our Patron

 The Federal Aviation Administration has defined these machines (LSA) as an airplane with a maximum gross takeoff weight (MTOW) of less than 600 kg (1,320 lb) for land planes and 649 kg (1,430 lb) for sea planes with a maximum airspeed in level flight of not more than 120 knots (222 km/h), and a maximum stall speed of 45 knots (83 km/h).
 Other limitations are: maximum of two seats, fixed undercarriage, fixed pitch or ground adjustable propeller and a single reciprocating engine.

-LSA's can be compared to advanced European ultralights.
+LSA's can be compared to advanced European ultralights, although some limitations exists in the US versions of these aircraft (think constant speed propeller and retractable gear).
 Most LSA manufacturers have been selling their products as ultralights in Europe for some years now.
 Piper Aircraft once sold the Czech Sport Aircraft (CSA) Sport Cruiser as the Piper Sport and Cirrus has done the same thing with the SRS but also has suspended the program.

 Meanwhile in Europe, the EASA is also busy with the LSA class of aircraft.
 As most ultralight aircraft are basically LSA's (because most manufacturers just build for the LSA market) it should be obvious that the very restrictive UL class be suspended and those aircraft be classified as a LSA.
 The flight instructors for that class should also be upgraded to the LSA class too.